Immigration to South Africa: Immigration Law and Policy

-From October 2024 the Department introduced a points-based system for work visas by Government Notice (replacing an earlier version issued the same month) and finalized a remote-work (digital nomad) visa framework; digitisation measures continue.
+From October 2024 the department introduced a points-based system for work visas by Government Notice (replacing an earlier version issued the same month) and finalized a remote-work (digital nomad) visa framework; digitisation measures continue.

 Policy direction is also set out in the White Paper on Citizenship, Immigration and Refugee Protection (Government Gazette 50530, 17 Apr 2024).

 Depictions of Immigrants

 The post-apartheid government misquoted the number of undocumented immigrants at 9 million; the actual number was closer to 500,000.
 They also increased deportations by 75%, deporting 600,000 between 1994 and 2000, 84% of this group having previously arrived as refugees.
 Deportations were used as indicators of crime reduction in mass media to portray law enforcement as more effective.
 This reinforced a common assumption that lasted through later years and was upheld by the comments of public officials, such as President Nelson Mandela, which associated immigrants with crime.
 However, immigrants in South Africa are more often victims of crime than perpetrators.
 Ministers and other officials have been cited blaming undocumented immigrants for lack of resources, in addition to crime.

 Common stereotypes placed on immigrants in South Africa can be associated with jobs, wages, and resource competition South Africans relate to immigration.
-There has been some evidence that the presence of undocumented immigrants does lesson the work opportunities of South Africa-born residents, due to this group being willing or forced to work for much lower wages.
+There has been some evidence that the presence of undocumented immigrants does lessen the work opportunities of South Africa-born residents, due to this group being willing or forced to work for much lower wages.
 High unemployment has also been assumed to be driven by exhaustion of jobs by immigrants, although there is limited evidence to support this.
 "Otherness" is an indicator of xenophobia in South Africa, and some researchers believe that the racial otherness perpetrated by apartheid was replaced by otherness of foreigners.
 Cultural stereotyping has increased with higher levels of immigration since the early 2000s, as well as greater exposure to immigrants hailing from a wider scope of nations.
 Confusion over political and civic rights has also been associated with the presence of xenophobia in South Africa.